Cysharp/MagicOnion/benchmark/README.md

 All Server implementations logic is same for each style, recieve message, deserialize and return response.
 This identify each server performance changes.

-## Run Benchmark on GitHub Actions

-Create Issue with title `RUN BENCHMARK`, body `30s`.
-This trigger benchmark on GitHub Actions and report result when completed.

 ### Run C# Benchmarker

 C# Benchmarker is minimum implementation with following what comminuty run benchmark do.